The problem with ‘gender’ reveal parties is they are not revealing genderAug 26, 2021

 I cringe every time I see a gender reveal party.
 There is so much that is wrong with it, but perhaps the worst part is when someone is disappointed with the reveal outcome.
-Resulting in one or more parents (and other people in the baby’s life, i.e. relatives and siblings) disappointed with who that child is before they are even born.
+With this resulting in one or more parents (and other people in the baby's life, i.e. relatives and siblings) disappointed with who that child is before they are even born.

 But who is the child anyway if they are revealed as ‘male’ or ‘female’?
 What does that mean?

 An ultrasound result of what genitals a baby has actually tells us it’s expected physical sex, not gender.
 To complicate things even further, the ‘sex’ options do not even include the 1.7% prevalence of the baby potentially being intersex.

 So much of our world is assigned to masculine and feminine.
 Toys, colours, clothes, sports, occupations.
 We have very narrow, traditional, stereotypical definitions of male and female.
 For example, think about our expectations of what males and females should wear to weddings, or in sport - boxing is most often seen as a male sport and nurses are mostly female.
 Often, expected roles and conformity are enforced i.e. girls having skirts as the only school uniform option, no pants or shorts.
 In some countries, females have much less human rights such as being allowed in certain places when menstruating.

 Expectations around gender and expression are taught to us from the moment we are born, and communicated through every aspect of our lives, including family, culture, peers, schools, community, media and religion.
 Gender roles, stereotypes and expectations are so entrenched in our culture that it’s often difficult for some people to accept things any other way.

 In order to understand human gender diversity, let’s start with the difference between sex and gender - they are not the same.

 Being physical female, male or intersex.
 Humans are born with a set of sex characteristics (hormones, anatomy, chromosomes) that are typically expected of either physical female or physical male.